DefectDojo-Inc/Documentation/proprietary_plugins/02_pro/smart_upload.md

 #### What happens when a matching product is not found?

-If a findings endpoints do not match any existing endpoints within the system, then the finding will be split into N findings, where N is the number of unique hosts where this finding was discovered:
+If a finding's endpoints do not match any existing endpoints within the system, then the finding will be split into N findings, where N is the number of unique hosts where this finding was discovered:

 <!-- Screenshot of ../../../images/smart_upload/su-split-findings.puml -->
 ![PUML Split Findings](../../../images/smart_upload/su-split-findings.png)